MingyuTheAnalyst/Road-Accident-Analysis/README.md

  <img width="600" alt="DASHBOARD" src="https://github.com/MingyuTheAnalyst/Road-Accident-Analysis/assets/88122148/18813726-a58a-45c6-88b4-34ece240b09e">

 ### Project Overview
-This project focuses on analyzing road accident data for the years 2021 and 2022 to create a comprehensive dashboard.
+This project aims to provide an in-depth analysis of road accident data over two years, 2021 and 2022, culminating in the creation of a comprehensive dashboard.
+This tool is designed to offer insights into accident trends, severity, and impacts, assisting in data-driven decision-making.
 ### Data Sources

-Road Accident Data
+Road Accident Data: The primary dataset for this analysis, covering detailed records of road accidents for the specified years.

 ### Tools